BearWithAFez/Takuzu/README.md

 ## Errors and todo ##

+Last done:

-Last done: Added the Game functionality
+* Added the Game functionality
+* Added the background images

 Todo: